frieda-bldn/Portfolio/README.md

 First, I learned working with matplotlib, and the differences between procedural and object-oriented plotting.
 Using object-oriented plotting, I got to know how to generate sublots and modify such figures in specific ways.
-Afterwards, seaborn was introduced.
-Here is an example of code for [plotting with seaborn](Github Portfolio.md) in python.
+Afterwards, seaborn was introduced, for which I created this [example](Github Portfolio.md) in python.
 (# comment : I know that it is not possible to see the graphs.
 I don't know why, that's something I still have to figure out).